 of graduates continue on to get their MSW

-Field education is the internship portion of the bachelors and masters level social work programs.
+Field education is the hands on learning and training portion of the bachelors and masters level social work programs.
 Students work with experienced social work professionals in social services agencies to integrate classroom knowledge, skills, values, and research with agency experiences.
 A wide variety of agency settings and well-qualified field instructors make it possible for the School of Social Work to individualize the practice interests of students.
 The student actively participates in identifying his/her learning needs and shaping the educational process.
 Together, the field instructor and the field liaison help the student make optimal use of the agency's learning opportunities and integrate classroom and field content.
 The field faculty are here to assist you in finding an appropriate placement for your learning needs.

 Want to visit one of our campuses?
 Give us a call!